Master Award in

 Topics:

-Explaining the importance of scanning business environments in making strategic decisions of organisation.
+Explaining the importance of scanning business environments in making strategic decisions of an organisation

 Course Coverage:

-Using a variety of tools to critically analyse internal business environment:
+Using a variety of tools to critically analyse external business environment

 Course Coverage: